-Keywords: Organisational Development.
+Keywords: Business Analysis, Organisational Development.
 Organisational Learning.
-Applied Systems Thinking, Lean Thinking, process improvement.
+Applied Systems Thinking, Lean Thinking, Business Process Improvement.
 Healthcare improvement, Healthcare IT, Electronic Heath/Patient Record (EHR/EPR).
 IT Governance.
 IT-, change-, quality-, & project management.

 My Business Analysis approach is to use Lean Systems Thinking, a combination of Lean and System Thinking, as my implementation and change philosophy and method.
-Taking the ideas of lean and systems thinking and applying them to a whole organisation in order to maximise value creation and delivery.
-Identifying value creating activities, aligning them and removing barriers to value delivery to the customer.
-In a management context this means making decisions in a holistic and long term context as opposed to silo based short term decisions.
+Taking the ideas of lean and systems thinking and applying them to a whole organisation to maximise value creation and delivery.
+Identifying value creating activities, aligning them, and removing barriers to value delivery to the customer.
+In a management context this means making decisions in a holistic and long-term context as opposed to silo based short term decisions.
 Silo based short term is the most common decision system in public service, especially healthcare IT.
 Combining this approach with applying proportionate and appropriate IT systems gives sustained results.